-Character Effect on Format Two dollar signs (\$\$) Print a currency symbol before the first digit.
+Character Effect on Format Number sign (#) Reserves a place for one digit.
+Decimal point (period) (.)
+Determines decimal point location and reserves a place for the radix point.
+Comma (,) Prints a comma before every third digit to the left of the decimal point and reserves a place for one digit or digit separator.
+Two asterisks () Print leading asterisks before the first digit and reserve places for two digits.
+Two dollar signs (\$\$) Print a currency symbol before the first digit.
 They also reserve places for the currency symbol and one digit.
 By default, the currency symbol is a dollar sign.
-To change the currency symbol, see Section 15.3.3.3 Four carets (^^^^) Print a number in E (exponential) format and reserve four places for E notation.
+To change the currency symbol, see Section 14.3.3.3, "Currency Symbols" Four carets (^^^) Print a number in E (exponential) format and reserve four places for E notation.
 Minus sign (-) Prints a trailing minus sign for negative numbers.
 Printing a negative number in an asterisk-fill or a currency field requires that the field also have a trailing minus sign or credit/debit character.
 Zero in angle brackets (<0>) Prints leading zeros instead of leading spaces.
-Percent sign in angle brackets (<%>) Prints all spaces in the field if the value of the print item, when rounded to fit the numeric field, is zero.
-CD in angle brackets (<cd>)</cd> Prints credit and debit characters immediately following the number.
-BASIC prints CR for negative numbers and zero, and DR for positive numbers.
-Underscore () Specifies that the next character is a literal, not a formatting character.
+Percent sign in angle brackets (< %>) Prints all spaces in the field if the value of the print item, when rounded to fit the numeric field, is zero.

-Table 15-1 (Cont.)
+Table 14.1.
 Format Characters for Numeric Fields